 Viruses are becoming increasingly diverse in types.
-From simple dangers that are harmless and made to mock people for their poor cyber-security or heighten the ego of some teenage hacker, they have become the sole reason why they are so many data leaks and breaches occurring to governments.
-Not only this, but cyberthreats have gotten so serious, that one specific computer virus can have the potential to disrupt major facilities of the government and even atomic energy facilities.
-And now with the variety of devices increasing out there, it is important to know how the different types of infections work and to learn how to manually identify the type of threat you are at risk from.
-Since it becomes hard for the regular user to keep track of such diversity, we have decided to separate the infections into several main categories and explain to you what exactly are these computer viruses, what do they do and what are the dangers of having such dangers running on your device based on each type.
+From simple dangers that are harmless and made to mock people for their poor cyber-security or heighten the ego of some teenage hacker, they have become the sole reason why there are so many attacks and breaches in organizations and network security.
+Furthermore, cyber threats have become so serious that one specific computer virus can have the potential to disrupt major facilities of the government and even atomic energy facilities.
+And now with the variety of devices increasing out there, it is important to know how the different types of infections work and how to protect yourself from then.
+Since it becomes harder for the regular user to keep track of such diversity, we have decided to separate the infections into several main categories and provide explanations for each.

 Browser Redirect Virus Threats

-Browser Redirection threats as they are called are basically the pesky PUA (Potentially Unwanted Applications) we explained earlier.
-A browser redirect as a computer virus is not technically infections but because of their nagging and persistent behavior, affected users refer to them as cyberthreats.
+Browser Redirection threats as they are called are basically the pesky PUA (Potentially Unwanted Application) we explained earlier.
+A browser redirect as a computer virus is not technically infections but because of their nagging and persistent behavior, affected users refer to them as cyber threats.

 These forms of redirects could be seen in multiple different places on your computer – as a program installed on it, attached to a legitimate program or even by being attached to a browser extension or be the browser add-on itself.
 They can cause a lot of browser redirects on your computer that can lead to seriously risky sites.
 These sites could turn out to be: